Google Photos Backup: How to Back Up Photos Using Google Photos

 Here’s our handy guide to using Google Photos to back up your photo library.

-How to back up photos in Google Photos
+How to Back Up Photos in Google Photos

 - Install the Google Photos app on your iPhone or the desktop app on your Mac.

-For Mac PCs, you have to nudge it in the right direction: simply select the folder where your photos are stored.
+For Mac PCs, you have to nudge Photos in the right direction: select the folder where your photos are stored.

 - Sign in with the Google Account you’ll be using for Google Photos.

-How to back up photos in Google Photos on Android
+How to Back Up Photos in Google Photos on Android

 - Download Google Photos from the Google Play Store – Pixel device users should have it as standard.